Grand Rapids police officer who fatally shot Patrick Lyoya is fired – KION546

 “Due to the on-going criminal matter and the potential for civil litigation, I will not be providing any additional comment concerning Mr. Schurr at this time,” Washington said.

-Lyoya, a Black man, was shot to death on April 4 by Schurr, a White officer trying to arrest him after a traffic stop in a case that has drawn national attention.
-Lyoya’s final moments were captured in multiple videos later released to the public.
+Lyoya, a Black man, was shot to death on April 4 by Schurr, a White officer trying to arrest him after a traffic stop.
+The case has drawn national attention, and Lyoya’s final moments were captured in multiple videos later released to the public.
+Lyoya was shot in the back of the head.

+Schurr’s lawyer, Mark Dodge, said at arraignment Friday that his client was “justified in his use of force” and entered a not guilty on the count of second-degree murder.

+A judge set Schurr’s bond at $100,000 and put in place a number of conditions for his pretrial release, including that Schurr not buy or possess guns and not drink liquor or use drugs.

 The-CNN-Wire